VCCT-PROG7312-2025-G2/ST10143385_PROG7312_POE_FINAL/README.md

 -  **Local Events & Announcements** — Browse and filter community events
 -  **Report Submission** — Submit community issue reports
 -  **Recommended Events** — Suggestions based on recent searches done by the user
 -  **Search and Filter System** — Quickly filter events by date or category
+-  **Service Request** - Allows user to send/track a request and view all submitted requests

 ---